Multiperiod Martingale Transport: Preliminaries

 and this decomposition satisfies $I_k = \{u_{\mu_k} < u_{\nu_k}\}$ for all $k \geq 1$.
 Moreover, any $P \in \M(\mu,\nu)$ admits a unique decomposition $P = \sum_{k \geq 0} P_k$ such that $P_k \in \M(\mu_k,\nu_k)$ for all $k \geq 0$. \end{proposition}

 We observe that the measure $P_0$ in Proposition \ref{prop:oneStepDecomposition} transports $\mu_0$ to itself and is concentrated on $\Delta_0 := \Delta \cap I_0^2$ where $\Delta = \{(x,x) : x \in \R\}$ is the diagonal.
 Thus, the transport problem with index $k=0$ is not actually an irreducible one, but we shall nevertheless refer to $(I_0,I_0)$ as the domain of this problem.
 When we want to emphasize the distinction, we call $(I_0,I_0)$ the \emph{diagonal domain} and $(I_k,J_k)_{k\geq 1}$ the \emph{irreducible domains} of $\M(\mu,\nu)$.
-Similarly, the sets $V_k := I_k \times J_k$, $k\geq1$ will be called the \emph{irreducible components} and $V_0 := \Delta_0$ will be called the the \emph{diagonal component} of $\M(\mu,\nu)$.
+Similarly, the sets $V_k := I_k \times J_k$, $k\geq1$ will be called the \emph{irreducible components} and $V_0 := \Delta_0$ will be called \MN{the} \emph{diagonal component} of $\M(\mu,\nu)$.
 This terminology refers to the following result of~\cite[Theorem~3.2]{BeiglbockNutzTouzi.15} which essentially states that the components are the only sets that can be charged by a martingale transport.
-We call a set $B\subseteq\R^{2}$ $\M(\mu,\nu)$-polar if it is $P$-null for all $P\in\M(\mu,\nu)$.
+We call a set $B\subseteq\R^{2}$ $\M(\mu,\nu)$-polar if it is $P$-null for all $P\in\M(\mu,\nu)$, \MN{where a nullset is, as usual, any set contained in a Borel set of zero measure.}

 \begin{proposition} Let $\mu \leq_c \nu$ and let $B \subseteq \R^2$ be a Borel set.
 Then $B$ is $\M(\mu,\nu)$-polar if and only if there exist a $\mu$-nullset $N_\mu$ and a $\nu$-nullset $N_\nu$ such that